tatuylonen/wikitextprocessor/README.md

   them in a temporary file
-* Heuristically analyze which templates need to be pre-expanded before parsing to make sense of the page structure (this cannot detect templates that call Lua code that outputs Wikitext that affects parsed structure).
+* Heuristically analyze which templates need to be pre-expanded before parsing to make sense of the page structure (this cannot detect templates that call Lua code that outputs wikitext that affects parsed structure).
   These first steps together are called the "first phase".
 * Process the pages again, calling a page handler function for each page.
   The page handler can extract, parse, and otherwise process the page, and